tmikuska/cloud-cml/documentation/Azure.md

 ]
 ```

 The provided subscription ID and the tenant ID need to be configured as Terraform variables.
-This can be done using environment variables and a shell script as hown here using `jq`:
+This can be done using environment variables and a shell script as shown here using `jq`:

 ```bash
 #!/bin/bash